 Steve Jobs is an example of a prime mover.
 The late CEO of Apple drove his company to astronomical heights, never settled for mediocrity, and had an exceptional philosophy of life:

 "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle."

-With this vigour and outlook, Jobs embarked upon life and business, and the results are for the history books.
-You should prioritise to find a skilled person of conviction and enable him or her with the ability to perform decisions in your project or organisation as a whole.
+With this vigor and outlook, Jobs embarked upon life and business, and the results are for the history books.
+You should prioritize to find a skilled person of conviction and enable him or her with the ability to perform decisions in your project or organization as a whole.

 To achieve success in your projects, you need a person in a seminal architectural role, able to make decisions in functionality and in the technical realm.
 Great product management skills is also a highly sought-after bonus.

 A piece of machinery will not work properly if some of the bearings, axles, splines, gears, or linkages are missing or don't fit.
-Your organisation and team aren't stronger than your weakest link, so you should make sure that your coworker dynamic elevates everyon—or that your "weakest link" fulfils a minimum skill level.
+Your organization and team aren't stronger than your weakest link, so you should make sure that your coworker dynamic elevates everyone—or that your "weakest link" fulfils a minimum skill level.

 Digital leaders and CIOs often rely on technical specialists.
 However, they should instead focus on people able to envision how new technologies can be applied to create new and stable business models in a disruptive digital environment.